 The Association of Dental Implantology Limited is a charitable company registered in England and Wales.
 In the event of the charitable company being wound up, the liability in respect of the guarantee is limited to £1 per member of the charity.
-The registered office is Abbey House, Hickleys Court, South Street, Farnham, Surrey, GU9 7QQ.
+The registered office is The Granary, Hones Yard, Waverley Lane, Farnham, Surrey, GU9 8BB.

-The financial statements have been prepared in accordance with Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)(effective 1 January 2015) - (Charities SORP (FRS 102)), the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) and the Companies Act 2006.
+The financial statements have been prepared in accordance with the Charities: Statement of Recommended Practice (applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102))(issued in October 2019) - (Charities SORP (FRS 102)), the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) and the Companies Act 2006.

 The Association of Dental Implantology Limited meets the definition of a public benefit entity under FRS 102.
+Assets and liabilities are initially recognised at historical cost or transaction value unles otherwise stated in the relevant accounting policy note(s).

 The financial statements are prepared on a going concern basis under the historical cost convention.
 After making appropriate enquiries, the trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
-This includes taking into account any potential impact of the COVID-19 pandemic.
+This includes taking into account any known impact of the COVID-19 pandemic.